makeandbuild/vessl-webapp/README.md

     ./scrtips/restart.sh

+optionally, if you want to load the mega fixtures into the database as well, you can do so via:

+    gradle megaLoad

+and in case if you want to generate the mega fixtures source again:

+    cd src/fixturesgen
+    npm install
+    ./load.sh

 # Integration tests

 Check out the tests in [EventResourceTest](./src/test/java/com/makeandbuild/vessl/sample/rest/EventResourceTest.java) and [UserResourceTest](./src/test/java/com/makeandbuild/vessl/sample/rest/UserResourceTest.java) for a http client to the REST resources.
 Once you've started the web app above, you can run all of the integration tests via: